Prediabetes: Early time-restricted eating improves blood sugar levels

 Dr. Anne Peters, an endocrinologist at Keck Medicine of USC in California, says time-restricted eating can be beneficial for cardio-metabolic health, but it should be done under the direction of a physician.

 “The human body is not meant to always be in the ‘fed state.’
-We are meant to have periods of fasting and being a little bit ketotic (which happens with fasting) is good for the heart,” she told Medical News Today.
+We are meant to have periods of fasting and being a little bit ketotic (which happens with fasting) is good for the heart,” she told MNT.